Everybody who builds mobile apps agrees that retention is the most confusing metric.

 As there are plenty of various metrics to measure retention (D1, D7, D30, Week1, Week5, Month 2), it’s crucial to choose the one to concentrate on.
 So, what’s retention?
 Dinesh Vernekar answers the question in his article.

 It’s a percentage of users coming back to your app day after day and week after week.
 Dinesh Vernekar says that “the simplest way to define to measure ‘retention’ is an app open.”
 You can also use plays/bookings/etc (depending on the type of your app) to define retention.

-In order to group a cohort, use acquisition date to determine acquired users.
-This post will be of a great help, if you’re new to cohorts.
+In order to group a cohort, use the acquisition date to determine acquired users.
+This post will be of great help if you’re new to cohorts.

-D1 retention: An amount of unique users who returned to the app on the next day of installing/opening the app.
+D1 retention: A number of unique users who returned to the app on the next day of installing/opening the app.